Fedozie/glasp-documentation/README.md

 It is supported on the following browsers: Chrome, Brave, Safari, Microsoft Edge and Vivaldi.
 Glasp is a browser extension so it wasn't designed to be used on mobile devices, however, you can access your profile, feed, and export highlights and notes when using a mobile browser.

 ### Company
-Glasp was founded in 2021 and is currently headquartered in San Francisco, Carlifonia.
+Glasp was founded on June 1, 2021 and is currently headquartered in San Francisco, Carlifonia.
 It currently has a company size of between 2 to 10 employees.

 ## Features